HIPAA Compliance Essentials for 2026

 - Portable device and media management.

-- Environmental controls such as temperature and humidity tracking.
+- Environmental controls such as temperature and humidity monitoring.

 - Access controls with unique user IDs and emergency access steps.